How many exercises does one do per muscle group? For example

-During your first workouts you only need to workout until initial resistances).
-Each workout, attempt to perform one one or two additional reps until you have reached the upper repetition repetition ranges) then increase your resistance by 5 to to 10%.
+During your first workouts you only need to workout until you feel comfortable fatigue.
+Each workout, attempt to perform one or two additional reps until you have reached the upper repetition range (typically 12 reps) then increase your resistance by 5 to 10%.
 You should be able to continue this progression of reps, then resistance for one to two months.
 See Identifying After a few months of training, you will be able to push yourself much harder than when you first began.
 Your ability to recover between sets will be enhanced but not to the extent of your ability